ztjhz/BetterChatGPT/README.md

    - [node.js](https://nodejs.org/en/)
    - [yarn](https://yarnpkg.com/) or [npm](https://www.npmjs.com/)

-2. Clone this [repository](https://github.com/ztjhz/ChatGPTFreeApp) by running `git clone https://github.com/ztjhz/ChatGPTFreeApp.git`
+2. Clone this [repository](https://github.com/ztjhz/FreeChatGPT) by running `git clone https://github.com/ztjhz/FreeChatGPT.git`
-3. Navigate into the directory by running `cd ChatGPTFreeApp`
+3. Navigate into the directory by running `cd FreeChatGPT`
 4. Run `yarn` or `npm install`, depending on whether you have yarn or npm installed.
 5. Launch the app by running `yarn dev` or `npm run dev`

 ---

 <h3 align="center">
-A ⭐️ to <b>ChatGPTFreeApp</b> is to make it shine brighter and benefit more people.
+A ⭐️ to <b>Free ChatGPT</b> is to make it shine brighter and benefit more people.
 </h3>